andsild/qwde/README.md

 # Executables
 `./gradlew :webapi:run`
-or
-`./gradlew build` to produce a runnable webserver at `./web/build/libs/shadow-<VERSION>-all.jar`.
-You can run this with `java -jar`.
-To make sure you find the data, make sure to either run (and copy) the jar file to the project root, or point `$XDG_DATA_HOME` to the folder containing pystock-data.
-Our [configuration directory](./web/configuration) contains the setup we use at Hetzner-server.

 By default a sqlite database copy of pystock-data is written to
 * Unix: `$XDG_CACHE_HOME` (default ~/.cache/qwde)